nikoeconomos/Dynanote-ENGR100/README.txt

 2. Running the programn should bring you to the main GUI.
 This GUI various sound modification options.

+*The background will be white, which differs from our demonstration as the image file must be downloaded locally.

 3. To get started, press the record button to record in a sound.
 Currently the sample will < 1 second in duration (Part of the end is cut off to elminate a clicking noise).